Scientific Name: Vultur gryphus

 The Andean condor plays a very big role in the culture of its native habitats.
 It is the national symbol of Bolivia, Colombia, Ecuador, Peru, Chile, and Argentina.
 The condor is also considered sacred by many native tribes found in these countries, and is a symbol for themes such as spirit and rebirth.

 Condors nest on cliffs and lay a single egg every other year.
-Both parents will incubate (sit on) the egg, which will hatch after approximately 58 to 62 days.
+Both parents will incubate (sit on) the egg, which will hatch after approximately 56 days.
 The chick will take its first flight (called fledging) when it is about six months old, and the parents will continue to care for and feed it until it is two years old.
 Condors do not mate until they are 8 to 10 years old.
-These birds have lived up to the ripe old age of 75 years in captivity and can live 50 to 60 years in the wild.